sdiehl/write-you-a-haskell/hindley_milner.md

 property of having a tractable algorithm for determining types from untyped syntax.
-This is achieved by a process known as *unification*, whereby the types for a well-typed program give rise to a set of constraints that when solved always have a unique *princple type*.
+This is achieved by a process known as *unification*, whereby the types for a well-typed program give rise to a set of constraints that when solved always have a unique *principal type*.

 The simplest Hindley Milner type system is defined by a very short set of rules.
 The first four rules describe the judgements by which we can each syntactic